 Sew guide stitches at the edge of the design.
 Use a large basting-size stitch.
 Now, pin your block to the sashing strips and sew from the t-shirt side.
 You will follow the guideline, keeping your new stitch line just inside the first row of stitches.
 Flip your project over and admire your perfectly placed seam!

-There are several ways to attach you backing to the sandwich.
+There are several ways to attach your backing to the sandwich.

-1. I prefer to use spray adhesive because it's so fast.
+- I prefer to use spray adhesive because it's so fast.
 My favorite brand is 505 Spray and Fix by J T Trading, but Elmer's Spray Adhesive also works.
-Elmer's is a fraction of the price and it's available drugstores and grocery stores.
+Elmer's is a fraction of the price and it's available at drugstores and grocery stores.
 Lay your batting on the floor with the t-shirts facing the ground.
 Lay your backing on top with the right side facing up.
 Peel back the backing to the midpoint and spray the fabric in 12-15 inch increments.
-Lay the backing on and smooth it out, peel the backing up again and repeat until the backing is attached.
+Lay the backing on and smooth it out.
+Peel the backing up again and repeat until the backing is attached.
 Smooth the back again to prevent bubbles and bagginess.

-2. Big safety pins are also a good alternative.
+- Big safety pins are also a good alternative.
 They are fast and work well.
 It's important to check the edges during the quilting to make sure the safety pins aren't bunching up the fabric.
-You may need to smooth out the back re-pin the edges and corners.
+You may need to smooth out the back and re-pin the edges and corners.

-3. The old school way to baste a quilt is to use a needle and thread, taking long stitches that can easily be removed.
-This works fine, but it's takes an unforgettable amount of time!
-Only use if none of the other options are feasible.
+- The old school way to baste a quilt is to use a needle and thread, taking long stitches that can easily be removed.
+This works fine, but it takes an unforgettable amount of time!
+Only use this if none of the other options are feasible.